Insight • Design craft

 What counts as handmade typography

-Handmade typography exists on a spectrum:
+Handmade typography sits on a spectrum.

-• Fully hand-lettered: custom letterforms drawn or painted by hand, scanned and cleaned up for digital use.
+• Fully hand-lettered: custom letterforms drawn or painted by hand, then scanned and cleaned up for digital use.
 Every character is unique.

 • Hand-lettered fonts: typefaces designed to look hand-drawn, with natural variation built into the character set.
 Some include alternate glyphs and contextual ligatures to avoid repetitive patterns.